 - discuss the challenges facing helplines when measuring outcomes

 Repeat callers to a helpline can present serious challenges for both helpline workers and the service itself, absorbing time and resources.
-This masterclass will explore how to identify, respond and manage repeat callers within your helpline.
-The course covers strategies for managing effective and consistent responses and monitoring the impact on your service.
+This Masterclass will explore how to identify, respond and manage repeat callers within your helpline.
+The Masterclass covers strategies for managing effective and consistent responses and monitoring the impact on your service.

 - how to identify repeat callers within your service